Mridul2820/CSS-Vanila-JS-Projects/README.md

 # CSS & Vanila JS

-Some Projects On Vanila.JS and CSS based
+Projects On Vanila.JS and CSS based

 ### Link of the Project [Menu](https://mridul2820.github.io/CSS-Vanila-JS-Projects/)